pokstad/nestable/README.md

 ## FAQ

+### Who are the inspirations?

+- nb - for terminal based note taking
+- Workflowy - for nested note taking concept
+- Fossil - SQLite based SCM with advanced features

+### What are the design goals and principles?

+- Local first - notes are stored locally first.
+No backup to an external service occurs unless the user explicitly configures it.
+- Optimal for small bits of work - need to jot down a single sentence?
+Since notes are not files, there is less anxiety about cluttering up a file system.
+- Fast - writing and reading notes should be fast.
+Searching for notes should be fast.
+Indexing or back up operations should never get in the way of capturing a thought.
+- Single file database - notes are kept in a single file.
+This simplifies backup and sharing of notes.
+This emboldens the user to store many small bits of data.
+- Relational notes - notes maintain relationships between each other through various mechanisms (tags) to build a knowledge graph.
+- Terminal first - the primary interface is in the terminal.
+This makes it great for developer workflows.
+- Batteries included - whenever possible, all functionality should derive from the single executable.
+The editor is the only external dependency and a default editor may be embedded in the future to mitigate that.
+- Interactive first - user interfaces are interactive by default.
+This makes learning the tool much faster since you don't have to remember a bunch of CLI arguments to start using it.
+- Extensible - there's no definitive way to use it.
+Various features leave the door open for creative use cases.

 ### What is `<note-ish>`?

 Note-ish is inspired by [Git's "commit-ish" or "tree-ish"](https://stackoverflow.com/questions/23303549/what-are-commit-ish-and-tree-ish-in-git), Note-ish is a notation to specify a note one of several ways.
 The following list of notations are in order of precedence: